 The Grand Mesa coal field is southeast of Grand Junction.
-The younger "Mesaverde" coal zones of the Mount Garfield Formation continue southeastward and the coal seams become more numerous.
+The younger "Mesaverde" coal zones of the Mount Garfield Formation continue southeastward, and the coal seams become more numerous.
 These coals are of slightly lower rank, grading from high-volatile C bituminous to subbituminous A. Correlation of 6 to 8 fairly persistent seams, all in the Paonia shale member, has been attempted.
 These letter upward from "A" to "F" in various localities, or locally are numbered "#1 and #2".
 The lowest seams are the most persistent and productive.
 There are usually not more than 2 or 3 seams or mineable thickness in any one locality.
 These coals are so similar in composition that one composite analysis can represent all of them, ranging from 4'6'' to 14'0'' in thickness:

 As-received basis Range of analyses

 Moisture 9.8-20.0%

 Ash 2.1-16.1%

 Sulfur .5-1.8%

 Btu/lb.
 9,360-11,670

-Fus. temp., °F. 2,060-2.970
+Fus. temp., °F. 2,060-2,970

-"Measured and indicated" reserves originally present in 96 square miles of the Grand Mesa field were 1,569 million tons, (Landis, 1959).
-Only 139 million tons are high-volatile C bituminous, the rest being subbituminous A. These coal zones should be present in an additional 184 square miles at depths to 3,000 feet with possibly 3.086 million tons of coal.
+Identified resources originally present in 96 square miles of the Grand Mesa field were 1,569 million tons (Landis, 1959).
+Only 139 million tons are high-volatile C bituminous, the rest being subbituminous A. These coal zones should be present in an additional 184 square miles at depths to 3,000 feet with possibly 3,086 million tons of coal.
 Approximately 250 additional square miles could possibly contain as much as 4,000 million tons of coal in seams more than 5 feet thick to depths of 6,000 feet.
 The Grand Mesa field total coal resources in place to 6,000 feet depth may be as much as 8,655 million tons, with about 9% being high-volatile C bituminous and the rest subbituminous A rank.
-Two small mines at Cedaredge, near the middle of the Grand Mesa field were operated in 1971, one being a strip mine.
+Two small underground mines in Delta County produced only 642 tons of coal during 1975.